tewarid/dotnet-tools/README.md

 Simple tools for experimenting with network communications written primarily for Windows in .NET.
 To get the latest working build head to https://ci.appveyor.com/project/tewarid/nettools/build/artifacts.
+To build them yourselves, clone the repo, and use the free Visual Studio Express for Desktop 2015.
+I recommend having around the excellent [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062) of utilities.

 #### Firewall Tool
 Add/remove exceptions to/from Windows Firewall.